Adam-Rix/SCC/README.md

 2.2 **default_argument** = Incognito.

 # request_searcher.py
-Script for searching a requests on swagger page and building a list with requests and their content body.
+Script for searching any requests on swagger page and building a list with requests and their content body.

 # resources dir
 Use that if u have your own .env